AaronSalo/SickNasty/ProgStandards.md

 ## _Standards_

 1. _Anything_ gets done.... **PUSH IT**
     - If we finish anything, no matter how small.
-Just push it and merge with dev<br>
+Just push it and merge with dev<br><br>
 2. Use Variables
     - For long get calls, operations from other functions, or anything really... even if it seems obvious _create a variable_... its a simple thing but can make your code much _much_ more readable.
 (Especially if we